InfoAdam1998/Thesis-Project/README.md

 * RID: Research Identifier for each participant.
 * Gender: Gender of the participant (0 for female, 1 for male).
 * Ageatscreening: Age of the participant at the time of screening.
-* Diagnosis: 0 = normal people, 1 = mild cognitive impairment, 2 = MSI Converter, 3 = Alzheimer’s.
+* Diagnosis: 0 = normal control, 1 = mild cognitive impairment, 2 = MSI Converter, 3 = Alzheimer’s.

-    * 0 = Normal: Individuals with no cognitive impairment, serving as a control group.
+    * 0 = normal control: Individuals with no cognitive impairment, serving as a control group.
     * 1 = Mild Cognitive Impairment (MCI): Participants diagnosed with mild cognitive symptoms, indicating a slight decline in cognitive abilities but still functioning independently in daily activities.
     * 2 = MCI Converter: Individuals initially diagnosed with mild cognitive impairment who have shown progression towards more severe impairment or early Alzheimer’s disease.
     * 3 = Alzheimer’s Disease (AD) Patient: Participants diagnosed with Alzheimer’s disease, displaying substantial cognitive decline that significantly impacts daily functioning.